aeyei/vidapter/README.md

 - Perform RAG-based question answering using GPT-4 Vision
 - Support for both text and image retrieval
 - Progress tracking and detailed logging
+- RTSP streaming support with automatic frame processing and embedding generation

 ## Installation